qdm12/PersonalWebsite/markdown/readme.md

 	- Fundamental algorithms
 	- Mathematics, Control engineering
 - French and Mauritian, and lived:
-	- 5 months in New York City, US
+	- 1.5 year in New York City, US
 	- 4 years in London, UK
 	- 7 years in Nice, France
 	- 1 year in Villars-sur-Ollons, Switzerland